-On July 5, 1930, at 4:30 p.m., an explosion erupted at Frank Cimino’s fireworks factory in Neptune Township, killing four persons and injuring four more.
-The blast could be heard for miles around and was followed immediately by a series of other explosions.
-Sheets of flames spread out and set fire to an adjoining woods in the sparsely settled area.
-The explosion ripped off the roof of the buildings, showering fire and blazing fireworks, and caused general panic in the Asbury Park region.
+On July 5, 1930, at 4:30 p.m., an explosion erupted at Frank Cimino’s fireworks factory in Neptune Township, killing four people and injuring four.
+The blast could be heard for miles and was followed immediately by a series of additional explosions.
+Sheets of flame spread out and set fire to the nearby woods in the sparsely settled area.
+The explosion ripped the roofs from the buildings, showering fire and blazing fireworks, and causing general panic in the Asbury Park region.
 “Bombs, rockets and whirling sparklers sprinkled the neighborhood,” according to one news report.
 All four of the factory buildings were destroyed.

-The investigation after found that the plant was licensed and had been in operation for 20 years.
-Initially, a story emerged that a child had caused the disaster, but this was debunked fairly quickly, as was a theory that Cimino’s enemies were at work…but in the end, no cause was ever confirmed.
+The investigation found that the plant was licensed and had been in operation for 20 years.
+Initially, a story emerged that a child had caused the disaster, but this was quickly debunked, as was a theory that Cimino’s enemies were at work, but in the end, no cause was ever confirmed.